timyitong/queue_simulator/README.md

 Simulate a job fair queueing situation

-The API interface is as follows:
+An example for the API interface is as follows:
 <pre><code>
 	var url="http://127.0.0.1:8080/simulate/";
 	$.ajax({